PrefectHQ/prefect/docs/orchestration/concepts/services.md

 ### How is it useful?

-Zombies are tasks that started running but -- for some reason -- are no longer in communication with Cloud.
+Zombies are tasks that started running but -- for some reason -- are no longer in communication with the API.
 Since Prefect is usually able to capture errors in code, the most common reason for a zombie is an unexpected infrastructure event in the execution cluster: a node failure, loss of internet, or other catastrophic error.
 Zombie tasks prevent flow progress: downstream tasks won't start while they believe an upstream dependency is running.
-Therefore, when Prefect Cloud detects a zombie, it marks the task failed so that execution can continue.
+Therefore, when the Zombie Killer detects a zombie, it marks the task failed so that execution can continue.

 ### How does it work?

-Periodically, Prefect Cloud queries for tasks that are in a `Running` state but have no recent heartbeat.
+Periodically, the Zombie Killer queries for tasks that are in a `Running` state but have no recent heartbeat.
 These tasks are placed into a `Failed` state with the message `Marked "Failed" by a Zombie Killer process`.
 If the flow is in a `Running` state, the [Lazarus](#lazarus) process will ensure it resumes execution.

 ## Towel

-The `Towel` service is an orchestration layer for maintenance routines that are critical to Cloud's operation, including some of the services on this page.
+The `Towel` service is an orchestration layer for maintenance routines that are critical to Prefect's operation, including some of the services on this page.

 ### How is it useful?